 There are many choices for cover crops and which is best for you will depend on where you live and your needs.
 Cover crops tend to fall into two categories: legumes or grasses.

 Legumes are beneficial because they can fix nitrogen and tend to be more cold hardy.
-But, they can also be a little harder to establish and the soil must be inoculated for the legumes to be able to properly take up and store the nitrogen.
+However, they can be a little harder to establish as well and the soil must be inoculated for the legumes to be able to properly take up and store the nitrogen.
 Legume cover crops include: